Ironman World Championships Hawai'i 2022

 (C+Z) / time.

-To make analysis really easy, you can collect all of the data into this spreadsheet along with some relevant notes about your session (mode of exercise, duration in minutes rough intensity and temperature, whether it was outside or inside etc).
+To make analysis really easy, you can collect all of the data into this spreadsheet along with some relevant notes about your session (mode of exercise, duration in minutes, rough intensity and temperature, whether it was outside or inside etc).
 The sheet will then spit out a % bodyweight loss figure for that workout and also an estimate of your sweat rate expressed in liters per hour.
-You can record numerous sessions in the sheet to help you to get a handle on what kind of sweat losses you see for different sports, in different weather conditions and at different intensities.
+You can record numerous sessions in the sheet to help you get a handle on what kind of sweat losses you see for different sports, in different weather conditions and at different intensities.

-If you test enough, you’ll become very good at ‘guesstimating’ your sweat rate in the future; a dinner party trick of dubious value, if nothing else!
+If you test enough, you’ll become very good at ‘guesstimating’ your sweat rate in the future, a dinner party trick of dubious value, if nothing else!
 Plus, if you’ve also had a sweat test (to find out your sweat sodium concentration—i.e. how much sodium you lose in your sweat— you can add that data in and it will estimate your hourly and total sodium loss numbers too.

 Is My Sweat Rate Normal?